Kaia15/cmu-smiling-face-project/README.md

 # Facemini

-In this project, you will work with concurrency in a Java/Spring Boot backend and will modify a React frontend.
-You will get experience with writing asynchronous code, with error handling, and with handling state in React.
+Inspired by **CMU-17-214** course, in this project, you will work with concurrency in a Java/Spring Boot backend and a React frontend from scratch.
+You will get experience with writing asynchronous code, with error handling, and with handling state in React, and Java/Spring.

 ![image](https://github.com/user-attachments/assets/a2d5a92a-1bea-40bf-bf7d-561f6571da3e)